morganthomas/winning-arguments/winning-arguments.md

 This method does introduce some risk of reaching logical contradictions.
 I think that this risk is quite tolerable in practice.
 More generally, I think the method I have just outlined is pragmatically adequate.

-In favor of this point, I would offer the observation that theoretical physicists frequently make use of mathematics which is unrigorous to the point of actually being false or logically inconsistent in some cases.
+In favor of this point, I would offer the observation that theoretical physicists frequently make use of mathematics which is unrigorous to the point of actually being false or logically inconsistent from time to time.
 I have this on the authority of my personal experience reading theoretical physics and the authority of Spencer Kwit, a person I know who is competent in theoretical physics.

 ### Conclusions